The Value of Trees

 While scientists have known for years that trees absorb carbon dioxide, which is one of the gases causing global warming, it is only recently that they have discovered that this is not the only or perhaps even the most important effect that forests have.

 An international study published in ‘Nature Climate Change’ says that trees also regulate the exchange of energy between the earth’s surface and the atmosphere.
-Because of their height trees powerfully affect heat transfer by causing movement of surrounding air, and also by releasing moisture into the air.
+Because of their height, trees powerfully affect heat transfer by causing movement of the surrounding air, and also by releasing moisture into the air.

 “Forests play a more important role in cooling the surface in almost all regions of the Earth than was previously thought,” said study co-author Kaiguang Zhao, assistant professor of environmental modeling and spatial analysis at the Ohio State University.
 “This really affirms the value of forest conservation and protection policies in the fight against climate change,” he added.